MASTER OF ARTS (MA) IN

 - SPE 596 Practicum in Collaborative (K-6 Grades)

-- SPE 500 Introduction to Exceptional Children and Youth (required for those who have not taken a special education survey course)
+- SPE 500 Introduction to Exceptional Children and Youth (required for those who have not completed an appropriate special education survey course)

 - SPE 502 Advanced Behavior Management for Special Educators